asad14053/AdCare-VLM/README.md

 ## 🚀 Main Results

 #### Medication Adherence Video Understanding
-* Privacy Considerations: To respect the privacy of our human subjects, we have applied a **70% blurry blue mask** to each of the frames demonstrated below.
+* Privacy Considerations: To respect the privacy of our human subjects, we have applied a **70% blurry mask** to each of the frames demonstrated below.
 However, please note that the **model training/ fine-tuning was conducted using the original, unmasked video frames**.

 #### Positive Medication Adherence
 <p align="left">